Distance learning with GDI

 The distance learning approach

-GDI distance learning programmes work along the calendar year, with new cohorts starting every January.
+GDI distance learning programmes have two entry points, with new cohorts starting every September and February.

 In a typical study route, the full Masters programme takes two and a half years to complete.
 This involves four compulsory modules in the first year of study, completing the remaining four units in the second year, and then undertaking a dissertation.
-But that is just an example – the course accommodates both faster and slower study routes.
+But that is just an example – our courses accommodate both faster and slower study routes.

 The University’s elearning system provides study materials, online resources, and interactive online tutorial discussions with the module tutor and other course participants.